 Turnkey investments offer a great deal of promise for people who want to make money and grow equity.
-But Turnkeys are not for all investors, and there is risk involved.
+But Turnkeys are not for all investors and there is risk involved which is why most people will turn to property management services to help them maintain it and keep it a positive, money-making asset.
 Below are 10 things to know about, and be aware of, when purchasing a Turnkey property.

 1. What is Turnkey real estate?